CorrelAidSwitzerland/sdghackathon/README.md

 _All SDGs (1-17) are covered_
 * **Elsevier**: A dataset containing the SDG queries developed by [Elsevier](https://www.elsevier.com/connect/sdg-report).
 The queries are available from [data.mendeley.com](https://data.mendeley.com/datasets/87txkw7khs/1).
 The Elsevier queries were developed to maximize SDG hits on the [Scopus database](https://dev.elsevier.com/documentation/ScopusSearchAPI.wadl).
 A detailed description of how each SDG query was developed can be found [here](https://elsevier.digitalcommonsdata.com/datasets/87txkw7khs/1).
 Version 1 is used in the 'text2sdg' package.
 _SDGs 1-16 are covered (i.e. SDG-17 is not covered)_
-* **Ontology**: A dataset containing the SDG queries based on the keyword ontology of Bautista-Puig and Maule?n (2019)[1].
+* **Ontology**: A dataset containing the SDG queries based on the keyword ontology of Bautista-Puig and Mauleon (2019)[1].
 The queries are available from [figshare.com](https://figshare.com/articles/dataset/SDG_ontology/11106113/1).
 The authors of these queries first created an ontology from selected keywords present in the SDG descriptions and expanded them with keywords from publications from the Web of Science which included the phrases "Millennium Development Goals" and "Sustainable Development Goals".
 _All SDGs (1-17) are covered_
 * **SDSN**: A dataset containing SDG-specific keywords compiled from several universities from the Sustainable Development Solutions Network (SDSN) Australia, New Zealand & Pacific Network.
 The authors used UN documents, Google searches and personal communications as sources for keywords.
 _All SDGs (1-17) are covered_